 It was formed after a merger of the former Uganda Polytechnic Kyambogo (UPK), the Institute of Teacher Education, Kyambogo (ITEK), and the Uganda National Institute of Special Education (UNISE).

 2. Mbarara University of Science & Technology

 Mbarara University of Science and Technology also known as MUST was opened in October 1989.
 MUST is a public university also accredited by the National Council for Higher Education in Uganda.
-Over the years it has won acclaimed national and international recognition for best practices in outreach and community relations from Association of Commonwealth Universities, European Union, Civil Society of Uganda, produces the best development workers and health care professionals.
+Over the years, it has won acclaimed national and international recognition for best practices in outreach and community relations from the Association of Commonwealth Universities, European Union and Civil Society of Uganda.
+The institution is known for producing the best development workers and health care professionals.

 1. Makerere University

-Makerere University was started in 1922 and is one of the oldest and most prestigious Universities in Africa.
-The university is one of the most oldest and prestigious universities in Uganda and Africa as a whole and it aims to provide innovative teaching, learning, research and services responsive to National and Global needs.
+Makerere University was started in 1922 and is one of the oldest and most prestigious universities in Uganda and Africa as a whole.
+The university aims to provide innovative teaching, learning, research, and services responsive to National and Global needs.